buildsi/build-abi-containers/README.md

 $ docker run -it quay.io/buildsi/libabigail-test-mpich:latest
 ```

+For now, we are building from source, because we do not have a build cache
+that is well populated, nor do we have a global debug (this is problematic regardless).
+We will need to add global debug to add to these builds for most of the results to be
+meaningful.
 You can also request build and tests to be run at the same time:

 ```bash
 ./build-si-containers test mpich